 Documents to download

-People who are ineligible for those schemes and whose circumstances don’t warrant an application for leave outside the rules must apply under one of the general UK visa routes to be able to come to the UK, for example as a worker, student or family member of someone settled here.
-There are no functioning UK visa application centres in Afghanistan.
-Afghans can apply in a neighbouring country if they judge it is safe to travel and can obtain the necessary travel documents and permissions to enter the country.
+People who aren’t eligible and whose circumstances don’t warrant an application for permission outside the immigration rules must apply under one of the general UK visa routes to be able to come to the UK, for example as a worker, student or family member.
+There aren’t any functioning UK visa application centres in Afghanistan.
+Afghans can apply for a UK visa from a neighbouring country if it is safe to travel and they have the relevant travel documents and permissions to enter.

 Afghan Citizens Resettlement Scheme (ACRS)

-• Pathway 1 is being used to grant long term immigration status to people identified for evacuation in summer 2021.
-It also provides a route for their close family members to join them in the UK.
-By 31 March 2024, 9,703 people had arrived in the UK and been recorded under pathway 1.
+• Pathway 1 is for Afghans identified for evacuation in summer 2021 and their close family members.
+9,706 people had arrived in the UK and been recorded under pathway 1 by 30 September 2024.

-• Pathway 2 is for Afghan refugees in neighbouring countries who are referred by the UN Refugee Agency.
-663 refugees had been resettled in the UK under the route by 31 March 2024.
+• Pathway 2 is for Afghan refugees in neighbouring countries who are referred by the UN refugee agency for resettlement in the UK.
+1,225 refugees had been resettled in the UK under the route by 30 September 2024.

-• Pathway 3 is for certain at-risk groups currently in Afghanistan or neighbouring countries (Garda World and British Council contractors and Chevening alumni).
-1,207 people had arrived under pathway 3 by the end of March 2024.
+• Pathway 3 is for certain at-risk groups currently in Afghanistan or neighbouring countries (initially Garda World and British Council contractors and Chevening alumni).
+1,495 people had arrived under pathway 3 by the end of September 2024.

 ARAP scheme for former HM Government employees

-Some Afghan civilians (and family members) who were previously employed by the British government and fear reprisals from the Taliban may be eligible for relocation in the UK.
+Some Afghan civilians (and family members) who were previously employed by the British government and fear reprisals may be eligible for relocation in the UK through the Afghan Relocations and Assistance Policy (ARAP) scheme.

-15,592 individuals had been relocated to the UK under the ARAP scheme by the end of March 2024.
-The Ministry of Defence has around 1,700 longstanding complex applicattions under consideration.
-It is also reviewing around 2,000 ineligibility decisions relating to former members of Afghan speciaist units.
+17,956 people had been relocated to the UK under the ARAP scheme by the end of September 2024.
+The Ministry of Defence is reviewing around 2,000 ineligibility decisions relating to former members of Afghan specialist units.

 Topical issues and calls for policy change